Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 How to Apply a Large Decal on Your Custom Car?

 - Gather all necessary materials before starting.
-You will need a squeegee, masking tape, a tape measure, cleaning supplies (like soapy water or alcohol wipes), and the decal itself.
+You will need a squeegee, masking tape, a tape measure, cleaning supplies (like soapy water or isopropyl alcohol wipes), and the decal itself.

 - Clean the vehicle’s surface where you plan to apply the decal.
-Use soapy water or alcohol wipes for this task.
+Use soapy water or isopropyl alcohol wipes for this task.
 A clean surface ensures better adhesion.

-- Measure the area with a tape measure to find the centre point for accurate positioning.
+- Measure the area with a measure tape to find the centre point for accurate positioning.
 Knowing where the decal will go helps avoid mistakes.

-- Place small pieces of masking tape on corners of the decal’s backing paper.
+- Place small pieces of masking tape on the corners of the decal’s backing paper.
 This helps in handling and positioning it on the car.

 - Use more masking tape to create a hinge at the top edge of the decal after aligning it with your measurements.
 The hinge allows you to lift and apply the decal easily.